Bead Glossary A to J

 BEAD CAPS

-A pair of these can ‘top and tail’ a bead.
-They are shaped to fit round a bead, so are generally domed in shape.
-Bead Caps can be purely decorative, serving to off-set a bead, but can also help cover up a large hole giving a neater finish.
-Click to view a selection of our new and vintage Bead Caps.
+A pair of bead caps can be used to top and tail a bead.
+They are generally domed in shape to neatly fit round a bead.
+Bead Caps can be purely decorative, serving to off set a bead but they can also be used to help cover up a large bead hole giving a neater finish.
+Click to view a selection of our Bead Caps.

 BEAD CLASP

-A clasp mechanism that is hidden in a bead or pearl.
+A clasp mechanism that is hidden in a bead or pearl using a magnet, screw, tab or bayonet to ensure a secure closure.

 A metal cone shape that is used to secure and cover the ends of several strands of beading.